Zimmer Inc. uses the P-S-R format

 How do you triple readership for your blog post?
 Get people to read 520% more of your story?
 Increase shares, likes and followers?

-Learn to increase engagement at Get Clicked, Liked & Shared, content-writing workshop that starts March 1.
+Learn to increase engagement at Get Clicked, Liked & Shared, our content-writing workshop.

 You’ll learn to write content readers want to read.
 Get fill-in-the-blanks templates for building popular content-marketing pieces.
 Find out how long content-marketing pieces, mobile headlines, paragraphs, sentences and words should be.
 Discover how to get the word out even to nonreaders.